Facts

 The populations of Koalas have been found to decrease as these forests are becoming scarce due to humans destroying them for many reasons (among which you can count animal farming).

-A Koala lives on average 20 years in the wild and up to 30 years in captivity.
+A koala lives on average 10–15 years in the wild (females sometimes longer) and can live over 20 years in captivity.
 They mostly eat leaves, but will also eat grasses or bark if they can’t find any other food source.

 What is the Koala habitat?